 Cloudscaling OCS employs a systems approach that extends the power and cost-effectiveness of OpenStack with a number of unique, production-grade features to streamline the entire cloud operations lifecycle in scaled-out, production environments.

 Putting OpenStack on a handful of servers may work for a simple dev/test virtual machine environment, but what happens when you need to transition to a full production data center that can scale to hundreds of racks and thousands of machines?
-Managing a scaled-out production cloud environment requires a deep yet hierarchical understanding of system topology.
+Managing a full-production cloud environment requires a deep yet hierarchical understanding of system topology.

 OCS Cloud Topology Management delivers the tools to manage configuration and deployment across a cloud topology designed for your needs.
-You can define, organize, and manage blocks of cloud capacity through the intelligent integration of OCS software with supported hardware reference configurations.
+You can define, organize and manage blocks of cloud capacity through the intelligent integration of OCS software with supported hardware reference configurations.